Screening, Brief Intervention, and Referral to Treatment (SBIRT) Training

 - Help professionals understand the importance of screening young people for harmful and hazardous substance use so that they can intervene before a substance use disorder develops.

-- Provide school-based professionals with effective tools to identify harmful and hazardous substance use patterns.
+- Provide professionals with effective tools to identify harmful and hazardous substance use patterns.

-- Equip school-based professionals with information about school and community resources that are available if a student is in need of further assessment.
+- Equip youth-serving professionals with information about school and community resources that are available if a student is in need of further assessment or referral to treatment.

 To learn how to bring SBIRT Training to your school, organization, or program, contact Caron's Education Alliance at 800-678-2332 ext.
 6117.